How It WorksOperator playbook

 Layer 1: Channel ingestion

 The system has to actually receive the supplier's reply, regardless of how the supplier sent it.
-SMB suppliers are diverse: some reply by email (Gmail or Microsoft 365 inbox), some by WhatsApp Business message, some through their own website's confirmation system, some by EDI document (the B2B procurement standard, in formats called X12 4010/5010 or EDIFACT D24A), and some by phone call (which gets logged after the fact).
+Suppliers are diverse: some reply by email (Gmail or Microsoft 365 inbox), some by WhatsApp Business message, some through their own website's confirmation system, some by EDI document (the B2B procurement standard, in formats called X12 4010/5010 or EDIFACT D24A), and some by phone call (which gets logged after the fact).

 Layer 2: Structured extraction